Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I'm from N.C. and ours is 5 a pint but mine is free my brother has bees and we have them at our garden have been bit 3 times walking in the yard they love clover.

 I'd like to thank you all for your help.
 I have discovered buckwheat, sage, star thistle honies the past few years as well as the clover and wild flower.
 I have been having way too much fun buying these and even considered making my own for awhile.
-But as a thrifty person (usually) I was not even checking prices as I bought these and that is not at all acceptable.
-Thank you for bringing me back to earth!

 I pay $8 for 4 pound jar of the clearest, lightest color of clover honey.
 It is locally captured within 10 miles, from the regional crops, which again, help with the allergy issue.